sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 #### 8:10 - Dining Room
 Dr. Holt is trying to push into the bar area to get back to bodies Lord Archibald Frost trying to stop him
-Friars are arguing w/ Claudia McCloud, who is guarding one door - Kinelli is guarding the other D'Artangan
+Friars (3) are arguing w/ Claudia McCloud, who is guarding one door - Kinelli is guarding the other D'Artangan
 Beaver in corner comforted by small mouse

+Valencia check -
+All circus is here

+Karen and Leonard enter, Karen goes over to Dylan

+Leonard looks for James bc that's bro